Money, stress and your marriage

 The first step is to define the long-term visions and dreams for the relationship, Archuleta says.
 “For some couples, it might be rebuilding trust around money, maybe it's having communicating more effectively.
 Maybe it's being able to have better conflict skills."

 Not sure how to fix your financial problems?
-[Contact one of our Financial Advisors] to start off on the right track.
+[Contact one of our Financial Consultants] to start off on the right track.

 Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA USA does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.